microsoft/language-server-protocol/README.md

 | Content-Length   | number      | The length of the content part |
 | Content-Type     | string      | The mime typ of the content part.
 Defaults to application/vscode-jsonrpc; charset=utf8 |

+The header part is encoded using the 'ascii' encoding.
+This includes the '\r\n' separating the header and content part.

 ### Content Part

 Contains the actual content of the message.
 The content part of a message uses [JSON-RPC](http://www.jsonrpc.org/) to describe requests, responses and notifications.
+The content part is encoded using the charset provided in the Content-Type field.
+It defaults to 'utf8'.
+Due to the limitation of Node.js only the following encodings are supported right now: 'ascii', 'base64', 'binary', 'hex', 'utf8', 'utf16le'.

 ### Example: